subhadip-sys/CodeNest1/README.md

 This project uses ES Modules (import/export), so it must be opened using a local server.
-Recommended: VS Code Live Server / Vite / any simple dev server.
+Recommended: VS Code Live Server / Vite / any simple dev server. still many things to do,i have many ideas...